-Please refer to 4.3 Terms and Conditions Imposed in Approvals for the Construction and Operation of Generation Facilities, as the same principles are also applicable to the construction and operation of transmission lines and associated facilities.
-MEMR also issued technical regulations on transmission lines standard and associated facilities.
-Further, in IPP projects with BOOT scheme with PLN, transmission lines and associated facilities build by the IPP are going to be transferred to PLN, and thus the construction must be in accordance with the design and standard determined by PLN.
+4.3 Terms and Conditions Imposed on Approvals to Construct and Operate a Transmission Line and Associated Facilities and operation of transmission lines and associated facilities.
+MEMR also issued technical regulations on transmission lines' standard and associated facilities.
+Further, in IPP projects with BOOT scheme with PLN, transmission lines' standard and associated facilities built by the IPP are going to be transferred to PLN, and thus the construction must be in accordance with the design and standard determined by PLN.